creativestyle/checkout-by-amazon-doc/installation.rst

    This extension is under the active development even though Adobe dropped the support for Magento 1.x e-commerce platform (Jul 1st, 2020).
 Creativestyle will provide the necessary updates and support for this extension as long as this extension will be used by the active Amazon Pay merchants.

 .. note::
-   If you are looking for the information on how to migrate to the new Amazon Checkout v2 from the legacy Amazon Payment extension, please refer to `Migration to Amazon Checkout v2 <http://doc.lpa.creativetest.de/migration.html>`_ section of the Amazon Payments extension documentation.
+   If you are looking for the information on how to migrate to the new Amazon Checkout v2 from the legacy Amazon Payment extension, please refer to `Migration to Amazon Pay (Checkout v2) <http://doc.lpa.creativetest.de/migration.html>`_ section of the Amazon Pay extension documentation.

 .. _installation: